Sport in South Korea: Table tennis

 Table tennis enjoys significant popularity in South Korea, supported by both professional and grassroots infrastructure.
 The Korea Table Tennis League (KTTL), founded in 2022, is one of the most competitive table tennis leagues in the world, featuring stars such as Jang Woo-jin, Lee Sang-su, and An Jae-hyun. with teams including Mirae Asset Securities, Korea Armed Forces Athletic Corps, Hwaseong Urban Development Corporation, and SeAH competing at the highest domestic level.
 The Korea Table Tennis Association (KTTA) serves as the governing body for the sport, organizing competitions and events within the country and selecting and training the national team.
 South Korea hosts the Korea Open, an annual tournament organized by the KTTA under the authority of the International Table Tennis Federation, which is currently one of six top-tier Platinum events on the ITTF World Tour.

 At the grassroots level, the sport benefits from extensive training facilities and participation across various levels of competition.
 Numerous local clubs operate 10-12 hours daily, allowing players to train extensively.
 University-level competition exists, with institutions like Seoul National University holding sports festivals that include table tennis competitions, featuring approximately 50 departmental teams from across the college's departments.

 Motorsport

 South Korea hosted the annual Formula One Korean Grand Prix in Yeongam from 2010 until 2013.
 However, South Korea has yet to have a driver on the grid.

 On 30 November 2018, Formula E CEO, Alejandro Agag signed an agreement with Moon Jae-sik, chairman of JSM Holdings.
 South Korea was given the right to hold the Seoul ePrix from 2020 to 2025.
-It will be first ePrix in South Korea and third Asian country hosting after Hong Kong and China (Beijing and Sanya).
+It will be first ePrix in South Korea and fourth Asian country hosting after Hong Kong, Malaysia and China (Beijing and Sanya).

-Ice hockey

-Ice hockey is slowly emerging as a sport in South Korea, indicated by Anyang city seeing sell-out games for the Anyang Halla hockey club, which became the first non-Japanese club to win the championship title for Asia League Ice Hockey.
-South Korea has four teams participating in the Asia League Ice Hockey championship.